google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

         <img alt="Button in Pressed State" src="images/btn-pressed-state.png">
       </td>
       <td data-th="Description">
-        This is the state an element has when it's being selected, for example a user clicking or touching an element.
+        Entered when an element is being selected, for example, when a user is clicking or touching an element.
       </td>
     </tr>
   </tbody>